 The importance of nursing is becoming more and more profound nowadays.
-There are much more responsibilities as well as innovations in this sphere comparing with decades ago.
-In order to clearly understand the purpose of nursing institutions, it is necessary to know that “Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations” (American Nurses Association, n.d.).
-Therefore, there is a high level of necessity for young people to get experienced in the field of treatment.
-Nevertheless, mature professionals are always continuing to develop new approaches, technologies and strategies, which are useful for nursing staff.
+There are much more responsibilities as well as innovations in this sphere compared with decades ago.
+To clearly understand the purpose of nursing institutions, it is necessary to know that “Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations” (American Nurses Association, n.d.).
+Therefore, there is a high level of necessity for young people to get experience in the field of treatment.
+Nevertheless, mature professionals are always continuing to develop new approaches, technologies, and strategies, which are useful for nursing staff.

-In spite of general progress in the sphere of medicine and care, a big demand of educated personnel not only remains, but seems to be only increasing by next several years.
+Despite general progress in the sphere of medicine and care, a big demand for educated personnel not only remains but seems to be only increasing in the next several years.
 According to The Future of Nursing (2011), these days the rate of people studying for becoming bachelors is about 50%.
 There is an important task for academic nurse leaders to promote the percentage of bachelors up to 80% by 2020.
-There is the statistics that show that the amount of nurses with a Bachelor of Science in Nursing (BSN) grown to 32.7% by 2000.
-In spite of this, in 2002, the number of nurses with just an associate degree diminished even faster rate than nurses with a BSN.
-It is crucial important to run monitoring, and build specially equipped and ready workforce to face the challenges and requirements of divergent populations nowadays and during the next times.
-The partnership with different education accrediting establishments, and funders of public or private kinds is vital.
+There are statistics that show that the number of nurses with a Bachelor of Science in Nursing (BSN) grew to 32.7% by 2000.
+Despite this, in 2002, the number of nurses with just an associate degree diminished even faster rate than nurses with a BSN.
+It is crucially important to run monitoring and build a specially equipped and ready workforce to face the challenges and requirements of divergent populations nowadays and during the next times.
+The partnership with different education accrediting establishments and funders of public or private kinds is vital.

 There are several recommendations, which soon can be seen as required points concerning the future of nursing.
-For instance, The Commission on Collegiate Nursing Education in associations with other nursing organizations should pay more attention to academic courses applied at all nursing schools aiming at getting higher degrees of nursing education (The Future of Nursing, 2011).
-In addition, such things as tuition reimbursement, salary, and other kinds of promotion can be good for completion of studies.
-Moreover, it would help to involve many students into specially developed nursing programs of baccalaureate within five years of school graduation.
-The fact of special focus on second-degree nursing students remains essential, and may include extra expansion of grants and loans (The Future of Nursing, 2011).
+For instance, The Commission on Collegiate Nursing Education in association with other nursing organizations should pay more attention to academic courses applied at all nursing schools aiming at getting higher degrees in nursing education (The Future of Nursing, 2011).
+In addition, such things as tuition reimbursement, salary, and other kinds of promotion can be good for the completion of studies.
+Moreover, it would help to involve many students in specially developed nursing programs of baccalaureate within five years of school graduation.
+The fact of special focus on second-degree nursing students remains essential and may include extra expansion of grants and loans (The Future of Nursing, 2011).

-The question about doubling the number of professional at nursing with a doctorate by 2020 demands additional researches with more focusing on growing diversity.
-The main purpose of the Commission on Collegiate Nursing Education should be confidence that no less than 10% of all graduates with baccalaureate follow further doctoral or master’s degree programs within the period of graduation.
+The question about doubling the number of professionals in nursing with a doctorate by 2020 demands additional research with more focus on growing diversity.
+The main purpose of the Commission on Collegiate Nursing Education should be confident that no less than 10% of all graduates with baccalaureate follow further doctoral or master’s degree programs within the period of graduation.
 Doubtless, different nursing establishments should be provided with additional financing, because it is the basis for creating professional teams there.
 Generally, it is the responsibility of the Department of Labor, Health Resources and Services Administration.
-However, benefit packages for students and other kind of involved people will only sustain the nursing concern (The Future of Nursing, 2011).
+However, benefits packages for students and other kinds of involved people will only sustain the nursing concern (The Future of Nursing, 2011).

-Evidently, first of all, people at different levels of their interests and responsibilities dealing with health care issues should be provided with awareness of the constant necessary of updating the information regarding nursing.
-At the same time, continual learning and researches will make many present and future health demands of people known and easily fulfilled.
-Therefore, constant professional growth and performance with up-to-date competences at three stages like teaching, practice and research are necessary (The Future of Nursing, 2011).
-There should be a wide range of fostering methods to increase the interest of students and employees in learning of successful and correct ways of nursing.
+First of all, people at different levels of their interests and responsibilities dealing with health care issues should be provided with an awareness of the constant necessity of updating nursing information.
+At the same time, continual learning and research will make many present and future health demands of people known and easily fulfilled.
+Therefore, constant professional growth and performance with up-to-date competencies at three stages teaching, practice, and research are necessary (The Future of Nursing, 2011).
+There should be a wide range of fostering methods to increase the interest of students and employees in learning successful and correct ways of nursing.
 Additionally, there are several indicators of each program’s accomplishment or failure.
 They are accessibility, flexibility, adaptability, influences on clinical results, and ability of the accordant programs’ update (The Future of Nursing, 2011).

 The Role of Educational Level in the Current Job Market; Its Affect on the Future of Nursing

-American Nurses Association (ANA) highlighted that nurse education should be supported at educational establishments like universities and colleges in order to ensure that nursing staff was appropriately educated and trained (Nursing School Degrees, 2010-2012).
-In addition, nowadays it is almost obligatory for a nurse to have a BSN degree, as well as special education backgrounds and substantial skills for working with patients.
-BSN degree is vital for individuals looking for managerial advance or possessing specialized roles.
+American Nurses Association (ANA) highlighted that nurse education should be supported at educational establishments like universities and colleges to ensure that nursing staff was appropriately educated and trained (Nursing School Degrees, 2010-2012).
+In addition, nowadays it is almost obligatory for a nurse to have a BSN degree, as well as special education background and substantial skills for working with patients.
+A BSN degree is vital for individuals looking for managerial advance or possessing specialized roles.
 BSN degrees make nurses ready for wider roles within the treatment setting.
-Moreover, the BSN degree is necessary for supporting proper mental health, ambulatory care, community and public health.
-Furthermore, there are such essential qualifications of nurses with BSN degree as perfect communication skills, high ability of problem solving and critical thinking.
-Psychological and social aspects, as well as medical training are also under focus.
-There are much more subjects studied by nurses with BSN degree than those found in diploma programs or associate degree (Nursing School Degrees, 2010-2012).
+Moreover, the BSN degree is necessary for supporting proper mental health, ambulatory care, and community and public health.
+Furthermore, there are such essential qualifications of nurses with BSN degrees as perfect communication skills and a high ability in problem-solving and critical thinking.
+Psychological and social aspects, as well as medical training, are also under focus.
+There are much more subjects studied by nurses with BSN degrees than those found in diploma programs or associate degrees (Nursing School Degrees, 2010-2012).